 This last statement is very important – you may sign a contract that wards you an enlistment bonus, but you don’t actually earn that sign up bonus until you complete initial training.
 So if you fail AIT or Tech School, you may not earn that bonus.

-Reenlistment bonuses may be available to current service members when they reenlist for another term, again, usually in 3 to 6 year increments.
+Reenlistment bonuses may be available to current service members when they reenlist for another term, again, usually in 3-, 4-, or 6-year increments.
 As previously mentioned, reenlistment bonuses aren’t available for every career field.
 Each branch of service is able to determine which specialty (Rating, MOS, or AFSC) is eligible for a reenlistment bonus.

 You may be eligible for a reenlistment bonus if you are a member of the uniformed service who: